On the nature of Bregman functions: Condition

 \section{Condition \eqref{eq:convA}}

-One implication was given by \cite[Lemma 2.16]{kiwiel1997free}. \begin{lemma}[Kiwiel] Let $C \subset \RR^n$ be convex closed with non-empty interior, let $h$ be Legendre on $C$, continuous on $C$ and strictly convex on $C$, then \eqref{eq:convA} holds. \end{lemma} The reverse implication follows from \Cref{lem:tsengBertsekas1987} again. \begin{lemma} Let $C \subset \RR^n$ be convex closed with non-empty interior, let $h$ be Legendre on $C$, continuous on $C$ such that \eqref{eq:convA} holds, then $h$ is strictly convex on $C$. \end{lemma} \begin{proof} Toward a contradiction, assume that $h$ is not strictly convex.
-This means that there exists $x,y \in C$ such that
+One implication follows from \cite[Lemma 2.16]{kiwiel1997free}. \begin{lemma}[Kiwiel] Let $C \subset \RR^n$ be convex closed with non-empty interior, let $h$ be Legendre, with domain $C$, continuous on $C$ and strictly convex on $C$, then \eqref{eq:convA} holds. \end{lemma} The reverse implication follows from the study of \textit{total convexity} in \cite[Proposition 1.2.6]{butnariu2000totally}.
+We provide a self contained proof based on \Cref{lem:tsengBertsekas1987} for completeness. \begin{lemma} Let $C \subset \RR^n$ be convex closed with non-empty interior, let $h$ be Legendre, with domain $C$, continuous on $C$ such that \eqref{eq:convA} holds, then $h$ is strictly convex on $C$. \end{lemma} \begin{proof} Toward a contradiction, assume that $h$ is not strictly convex.
+This means that there exists $x,y \in C$ such that $x \neq y$ and

 which implies that $h$ is affine along the segment $[x,y]$, that is

 for all $t \in [-1/2,1/2]$.
 In particular, setting $z = \frac{x+y}{2}$, we have

 Now consider $z_0 \in \mathrm{int}C$ and the sequence $(z_k)_{k\in \NN}$ in $\mathrm{int} C$, such that for all $k \in \NN$, $k \geq 1$, $z_k = \frac{1}{k} z_0 + \frac{k-1}{k} z \in C$.